Global Warming

 - with the fourth power of temperature, longwave radiation

-- is already occurring, with 2007 being the lowest ever recorded sea ice area.
+turn causes more melting, and this cycle continues.
+Rapid Arctic shrinkage - is already occurring, with 2007 being the lowest ever recorded sea ice area.

 - Some models suggest that tipping points exist, leading to a potentially rapid